12 min read

 Pricing: Free (limited to 1 course), Basic ($36/month), Start ($74/month), Grow ($149/month).

-The catch: The community add-on costs extra, pushing your total cost up if you want both courses and community on the same platform.
+The catch: The community add-on costs extra, pushing your total cost up if you want courses and community on the same platform.

 Who it’s for: Creators who need strong course customization and want no transaction fees without paying Kajabi-level prices.